Prime Minister criticises Solid Energy

 By 2012 it was apparent there were problems and later in the year he said the board approached the Government to say it agreed it had over-estimated coal prices.

-Next story in Political: PM to head trade delegation to Latin America
+Next story in Politics: PM to head trade delegation to Latin America

 Copyright © 2013, Radio New Zealand